 The whole idea of an interview is to try and predict how a candidate will do the job in the future.
 And the only way you can accurately predict future performance is by looking at their past performance.
 So focus on the candidate's work experience and really drill down on what they did and why.

-If you don’t know what questions to ask, google some ideas.
-But don’t ask questions like “How many ping-pong ball could fit in an airplane”.
-These kind of questions were once popular but have fallen out of favor because no matter how a candidate answers, it won’t give you any insight about them (except how tolerant they are to dumb questions).
+If you don't know what questions to ask, google some ideas.
+But don't ask questions like "How many ping-pong balls could fit in an airplane".
+These kinds of questions were once popular but have fallen out of favor because no matter how a candidate answers, it won’t give you any insight about them (except how tolerant they are to dumb questions).

 Don't focus on technical skills only.
 Look for attitude and character.
 You can teach them most of the technical know-how, but changing someone’s personality is impossible.
 You can't train someone to be nice - you have to hire nice.